 Now, to be fair, you CAN find more natural versions of baby powder out there.
 Absolutely!

 What if you could use a baby powder substitute that you probably already have at home?

 Look, I’m positive there is a whole bunch of natural baby powder recipes floating on Pinterest.
 That is an option, too.
 I’m sure they work, and smell like a lavish lavender field or pure baby cuteness with a drop of morning dew.

 If you want to make homemade baby powder, more power to you!

 If you don’t, use a simple baby powder alternative that requires no measuring or mixing.
 Just sayin’.

 Simple enough, right?

 If you can, I’d suggest using organic corn starch, but conventional will do the job just fine.

-Any type of powder is starting to get frowned upon these days by the medical community, but corn starch powder isn’t as concerning as talc because its particles are larger and less airborne.
+IT’S SAFE: For what it’s worth, any type of powder is starting to get frowned upon these days by the medical community.
+Corn starch powder isn’t as concerning though because its particles are larger than talc and less airborne.

 Don’t shake any type of powder directly on the skin.
-Carefully sprinkle a small amount in your hand, and apply gently where needed.
+Sprinkle a small amount in your hand first, and apply gently where needed.